 The Swedish Club Guild is a “club within the Club” that raises funds to help maintain and refurbish our building.
 They meet the fourth Saturday of every month at 10 a.m.
 Membership is free.
-Guild officers are Patricia Salt Charles and Vinda Sund, co-chairs; and Jean Wirch, treasurer.
+Guild officers are Patricia Salt Charles and Vinda Sund, co-chairs; and Alana Brandstrom and Jean Wirch, co-treasurers.
 Come to the next meeting if you want to join.

 Nordiska Folkdancers, founded in 1952, is a performance ensemble presenting traditional dances and music of Scandinavia.
 Performances include gammeldans (dances common to many regions, such as waltz, polka, etc.) and bygdedans (regional dances specific to an area or a community).
 Nordiska practices at the Swedish Club and is open to new members only by invitation.
 For information about contacting Nordiska about performances, visit the Web site, or contact Vicki at 206-937-8065.